se-panfilov/anarchy-engine/apps/showcases-desktop/compliance/EU_DECLARATION_OF_CONFORMITY.md

 **Declaration No.:** DoC-showcases-desktop-TBD until market release (2.0.0)

-**Manufacturer (Legal Entity):** Sergei Aleksandrovich Panfilov
+**Manufacturer (Legal Entity):** Sergei Panfilov

 **Contact (regulatory):** TBD until market release

-> **We, Sergei Aleksandrovich Panfilov, declare under our sole responsibility** that the object of this declaration described below is in conformity with the relevant Union legislation identified herein.
+> **We, Sergei Panfilov, declare under our sole responsibility** that the object of this declaration described below is in conformity with the relevant Union legislation identified herein.

 ## Product Identification